swiftlang/swift-evolution/proposals/NNNN-async-main-semantics.md

 loop type, providing a function to run asynchronous code inside of.
-The problem with providing this type is that it is available from everywhere, not just the main function, which would enable programmers to call asynchronous code from a synchronous function, the model for which model for which hasn't been designed yet.
+The problem with providing this type is that it is available from everywhere, not just the main function, which would enable programmers to call asynchronous code from a synchronous function, the model for which hasn't been designed yet.

 Additionally, this design results in the programmer writing two main functions,